 MURREN TO GIMMELWALD VIA FERRATA

 The Via Ferrata from Murren to Gimmelwald is one of the most epic adventures in Switzerland.
-Traverse ladders and steps on the edge of a cliff overlooking Lauterbrunnen, but don’t worry you are strapped in with a harness!
+Traverse ladders and steps on the edge of a cliff overlooking the stunning region of Lauterbrunnen, but don’t worry you are strapped in with a harness!

 For those who don’t know what a Via Ferrata is, it’s basically a series of ladders, steps, and rock climbing that leads you up a wall.
 You are wearing a harness and clip into a strong wire at the start of the Via Ferrata.
 From that point, you are always clipped in with at least one clip.

-This is one of the most exhilarating hiking experiences you can have while based in Interlaken.
-You will literally be hanging off the wall over a 500-meter drop down into Lauterbrunnen Valley.
-You up for it?
+This is one of the most exhilarating hiking experiences you can have while based in the town of Interlaken.
+You will literally be hanging off the wall over a 500-meter drop-down into Lauterbrunnen Valley.
+Are you up for it?

 I’ve added the instructions to get to the start of the Murren Via Ferrata below.